smikhalevski/doubter/README.md

 d.number().gt(5);
 ```

 Add as many checks as you need to the shape.
-They are executed the same order they are defined.
+You can mix custom and built-in checks, they are executed in the same order
+they were added.

 ```ts
 d.string().max(4).regex(/a/).try('Pluto');